 The State of Michigan’s PFAS Action Response Team (MPART) has information for Michigan residents concerned about PFAS in drinking water, with the Michigan Environmental Assistance Center identified as a point of contact for questions, 800-662-9278, M-F, 8am-4:30pm.
 County health departments are also developing information.

 State Actions: The State of Michigan started the PFAS Action Response Team (MPART), a multi-agency action team, in 2017 to address the PFAS issue.
-This summer the Michigan Department of Environmental Quality (MDEQ) is conducting surface water testing at approximately 15 sites throughout the watershed trying to identify a source of PFAS in the Huron River.
+This summer the Michigan Department of Environmental Quality (MDEQ) conducted surface water testing at approximately 15 sites throughout the watershed trying to identify a source of PFAS in the Huron River.
 Additionally, the MDHHS is collecting and analyzing fish samples.
 More broadly, MDEQ has also begun testing drinking water from all schools that use well water and community water supplies for PFAS—the status of sampling completion is posted at the MPART website.

 Important Uncertainty: It is good news that tests show acceptable PFAS levels in Ann Arbor’s drinking water, but one uncertainty is the quality of the EPA’s LHA level.
 The Centers for Disease Control and Prevention (CDC) has suggested that the 70 ppt standard should be lowered to 10 ppt.
 As pervasive as PFAS is in consumer products and the environment, the fact is that we still do not know as much as we should about its long-term health effects.
 For residents on private wells, contacts at the Washtenaw County Health Department are working with counterparts in Livingston and Oakland on developing information.

 Our Questions: As the City and State act to protect our water from PFAS, HRWC is seeking answers to the following questions.